The Barbary Lion: Morocco's Royal Lion and Its Survival

 The mane is the giveaway.
 It starts dark around the face, almost black, and keeps going — across the shoulders, down the chest, between the front legs, along the belly.
 No other lion on earth wears a mane like that.
 The Barbary lion did.
-And in Rabat Zoo, thirty-three of its descendants still do.
+And in Rabat Zoo, around a hundred of its descendants still do — scattered across Rabat Zoo and a handful of European breeding programmes.

-The Barbary lion was the largest cat ever recorded in the wild.
+The Barbary lion was the largest lion subspecies ever recorded.
 Males weighed up to 270 kilograms.
 They lived not on open savanna but in the cedar forests and mountain passes of the Atlas, hunting wild boar and Barbary deer in terrain that looked more like southern Europe than sub-Saharan Africa.
 They lived in pairs, not prides — there wasn't enough prey for more.

 The Romans discovered them early.
 By 80 AD, the Colosseum was importing Barbary lions by the shipload from Carthage.
 Nine thousand animals were slaughtered during the inaugural games alone.
 Julius Caesar paraded four hundred through the Circus.
 Pompey killed five hundred in a single afternoon.
 For three centuries, the appetite for spectacle stripped North Africa of its apex predator.